rustymagnet3000/bits_bytes_playground/rust/vscode_set_up_and_rust_set_up.md

 - Rust style is to indent with four spaces, not a tab.
 - `!` means that you’re calling a macro instead of a normal function.
-- variables are immutable by default
+- variables are immutable by default.
+- like variables, references are immutable by default.
+- Better to split up lines: `io::stdin().read_line(&mut guess).expect("Failed to read line");`
+- expect will cause the program to crash

 #### Debugging